Doub Farm

-Another key structure is a small wooden building situated about 100 feet southwest of the house.
+Another key structure is a small wooden building situated about 100 ft southwest of the house.
 Doub lore states that Frisby Doub built the structure to live in himself as an old man in the early 1900s, while a caregiver family lived in the farmhouse.
 The shed-like building contains wood panel interior walls and two glass pane windows.
 The present Doubs have used it as a storage shed.
 Albert Doub's son, William Calvert Doub, is presently fixing over this shed to use as a sound studio.

 Other outbuilding structures include a brick smokehouse situated just north of the house and a chimney that was likely part of a summer kitchen located just southeast.
 Peyton Doub remembers that the collapsed remains of the summer kitchen stood until 1976, when his family had the building (except for its chimney) and a pile of litter inside it removed as part of the overall restoration of the property.
-Other deteriorated buildings removed in 1976 and 1977 include a wooden wagon shed, an outhouse, and a coop-like wooden building that was reportedly used to raised foxes for their urine.
+Other deteriorated buildings removed in 1976 and 1977 include a wooden wagon shed, an outhouse, and a coop-like wooden building that was reportedly used to raise foxes for their urine.
 Peyton Doub built a brick patio in front of the chimney in 1978, his senior year in high school.

-The barn on the property is built of field stone.
+The barn on the property is built of fieldstone.
 It is a typical banked dairy barn with stalls below and storage above.
 Rows of parallel slits in the stone sides provide ventilation.
 The remnants of a long-abandoned milking operation remain in part of the bottom.
 Curiously, the bottom stall doors include crude carvings that sketch some type of animal.
 A cornerstone on the north wall of the barn reads 1819.
 Obviously, a much older house must have once existed near the barn.